skt09/IndiGrader/templates/out_of_the_box/README.md

 ```

 ## 7. Starting the System
-Instead of starting the components manually, we recommend using the automated scripts generated by the builder:
+We recommend using the automated scripts generated by the builder:

 To start the Celery worker and FastAPI server in the background:
 ```bash